 2. Transfer to a No-Interest Credit Card

 Your interest rate plays a major role in paying off your credit card balance.
 That's because a portion of each monthly payment goes toward interest, instead of your card's balance.
 The higher your interest rate, the higher your monthly fees, and the more of your monthly payment will be applied to interest.

 Most major credit card issuers offer at least one 0% APR balance transfer card.
 When you qualify and move your balance to the credit card, you'll typically enjoy six to 18 months of interest-free payments, depending on the card you qualify for.
 You can use this interest-free time to knock out a large portion of your credit card debt.
 You could also consolidate debt from multiple cards in one place, making for more streamlined payments.

 3. Make Bigger Payments

 Credit card issuers make minimum payments seem really attractive—after all, who wants to pay more than what's required?
 The minimum payment is all you need to pay to keep your credit card in good standing.
 You'll avoid late fees and your account will be reported as current to the credit bureaus.

 Making minimum payments, however, is perhaps the worst way to pay off your balance.
 When you pay only the minimum, it will take the longest amount of time and cost the most interest.
-For example, it would take you nearly five years to pay off a $1,000 balance with a 16% interest rate if you pay just the minimum each month—even if you never make any additional charges on the credit card.
+For example, it would take you nearly five years to pay off a $1,000 balance with a 16% interest rate if you pay just a minimum each month of $24—even if you never make any additional charges on the credit card.
 The total interest you'd pay in that time is more than $400.